kayac/ecspresso/README.md

 If `--id` is not set, the command shows a list of tasks to select a task to execute.

-`filter_command` in config.yaml works ths same as tasks command.
+`filter_command` in config.yaml works the same as tasks command.

 See also the official document [Using Amazon ECS Exec for debugging](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-exec.html).